nuvolaris/olaris/remote/README.md

 # execute `df -h` on all the `mst` hosts
 ```

+## Remote task distribution

+You can execute tasks in selected servers, distributing automatically a `nuv` plugin in all the servers.

+Distribution happens automatically before execution of a remote task when you change a task.

+You can force a distribution with command `nuv refresh`.

+The logger helps with the distriution.
+When it starts, it forces a referesh and also when a new server join a distribution.

+So to be sure the task distribution works, always run the logger before executing commands.

 ## Remote task execution

-You can execute task remotely, for example:
+You can execute task remotely with `nrt <host-selector> <tasks-with-parameters...>`

+It will let you to execute the task *using the subcommad corresponding to the host type*.

+For example:

 ```
 nrt wrk-1 check
 ```

-To execute commands, first the tasks under `olaris-ops` will be distributed.

-Then the host selector will be expandes: `wrk-1-*-aws` (if cloud is `aws`)
+Then the host selector will be expanded: `wrk-1-*-aws` (we assume here cloud is `aws`)

-Then the host `<type>` (in our case `wrk`) will be extracted
+Then the host `<type>` (in our case `wrk`) will be extracted.

-Then finally command: `nuv ops wrk check` will be executed in all the hosts of the group 1.
+Then finally command: `nuv ops wrk check` will be executed in all the hosts matching the host selector (in this case all the `wrk` in `aws` of the group 1).

+**Please note it will always use a subcommand corresponding to the node type.**

-Note that in a plugin (like `ops`) your tasks are grouped  by subcommand.
+In a plugin (like `ops`) your tasks are grouped  by subcommand.
 For example

 ```
 $ nuv ops